 Is Your Contact Center Ready for AI?

 Artificial intelligence (AI) platforms can help address common contact center challenges, such as improving the customer experience and reducing costs.
-While there are many available solutions in the market, Google’s Contact Center AI (CCAI) solution, a cloud-based artificial intelligence platform, is worth considering as it integrates seamlessly with Cisco contact center solutions.
+While there are many available solutions in the market, Google's Contact Center AI (CCAI) solution, a cloud-based artificial intelligence platform, is worth considering as it integrates seamlessly with all major contact center solutions.

 Below are the top 10 things organizations should keep in mind when implementing AI in their contact centers.

 The emergence of AI in the contact center is happening at warp speed.
 Seventy-one percent of businesses are already leveraging some form of AI and, according to Gartner, AI conversational agents will be the primary channel for twenty-five percent of customer service requests by 2027.

 Customers expect multiple communication options and top-notch, consistent customer service across all communication channels.
 Simply put, a bad experience can mean losing valuable customers.
 In highly competitive industries, this issue can be especially detrimental to the bottom line.
 When implemented correctly, AI and machine learning can help streamline clunky and time-consuming processes and leverage customer journey data to proactively anticipate customer needs.

 Many organizations struggle with the requirements of making sure their contact centers comply with laws and regulations (e.g., FedRAMP, GDPR, PCI-DSS).
 Unfortunately, it's not enough to identify gaps by replaying calls days after they've occurred or reviewing an escalated customer email.
 Virtual agents can be used to improve regulatory accuracy without needing to engage live agents to reply to general questions.
 For example, a simple online FAQ can be interpreted by a virtual agent to automatically answer basic questions.